jaimekencp/Defining_Novel_Gene_Sets/README.md

 Preparing the data input files to make the Gene and Trait network matrices:

-- The first script to run are found in the R_code directory under the name "create_necessary_dataframes.py".
+- The first script to run are found in the R_code directory under the name "create_necessary_dataframes.Rmd".
 This script creates the trait by gene matrix and the trait correlation dataframe.

 Creating the gene and trait network matrices: